sharetribe/flex-docs/src/docs/references/transaction-process-format/index.md

 ## The edn format

-The process description in Sharetribe Flex uses a format called [edn](https://github.com/edn-format/edn).
+The process description in Sharetribe Sharetribe uses a format called [edn](https://github.com/edn-format/edn).
 It's quite similar to JSON but it supports a few more primitive types, such as datetime values and keywords, and has some extra features.
 The syntax is also slightly